PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates

 \subsection{Pseudo Video Generation}

 Several works have explored generating pseudo data to boost VAD.
 Cai \emph{et al.}~\cite{gvvad2025} integrate video generation into weakly supervised training by synthesizing text-conditioned pseudo anomalies mixed with real abnormal videos.
 This alleviates but does not eliminate reliance on real anomalies, as full real sets remain used during training.
-Rai \emph{et al.}~\cite{Rai_2024_CVPRW_VAND} generate pseudo anomalies for UVAD by inpainting or perturbing normal videos, but rely on handcrafted rules that limit diversity and realism.
+Rai \emph{et al.}~\cite{Rai_2024_CVPRW_VAND} generate pseudo anomalies for UVAD by inpainting frames with a pretrained diffusion model and perturbing optical flow, but their design still limits the diversity and realism of synthesized anomalies.

 Recent advances in diffusion models have produced powerful video generators.
 Two major conditions are common: text-to-video (T2V), which directly synthesizes videos from text prompts, and image-to-video (I2V), which extends a static image over time while preserving spatial structure under a prompt.
-Wan~2.2 is a diffusion-Transformer framework with noise-stage Mixture-of-Experts and highly compressed latent representations~\cite{wan2025}.
-VideoCrafter2 extends Stable Diffusion to videos and trains with a mixture of low-quality videos and synthetic high-quality images~\cite{chen2024videocrafter2}.
+Wan~2.2 is a diffusion-Transformer framework with noise-stage mixture of experts and highly compressed latent representations~\cite{wan2025}.
 Stable Video Diffusion establishes a three-stage curriculum spanning text–image pretraining, video pretraining, and high-quality video finetuning~\cite{blattmann2023svd}.
 While these models are strong general-purpose generators, they are not tailored for anomaly synthesis; prompting to obtain rare abnormal behaviors is challenging and typically requires careful search and conditioning.